 We highly recommend you contact an officer selection Officer (OSO).
 The application process consists of receiving a minimum combined score of 1000 on the SAT, a 45 on the ACT, or a 115 on the Electronics Repair composite of the ASVAB.
 You also must pass your physical exam at MEPS and write an essay as well as statements of your references.

 You can receive a commission in the Marine Corps by joining Naval ROTC.
 The Naval Reserve Officers’ Training Corps (NROTC) program offers tuition and other financial benefits at more than 60 of the country’s leading colleges and universities.
 Two- and four-year subsidized scholarships are offered.
 Applicants receive a monthly cash allowance.
 Two- and four-year non-subsidized NROTC programs are also offered.
 These are considered college programs and provide monthly cash allowances between the junior and senior years.

 Marines Corps FAQs

 Is Infantry the Only Job in the Marine Corps?

 While it’s said about the Marines that “every Marine is a rifleman,” infantry units make up no more than 15% of the service’s total force.
 You can have a chance to work in one of 35 career fields that offer more than 300 different jobs.

-There are some special fields available to you as examples: Aircraft defense, Aircraft maintenance, Broadcasting, Combat engineer, Communications, Computer operator/technician, Electronics, Supply,…
+There are some special fields available to you as examples: Aircraft defense, Aircraft maintenance, Broadcasting, Combat Engineering, Communications, Computer operator/technician, Electronics, Supply,…

 Can a Marine be a Navy SEAL?

 Unfortunately, the answer is No. An active-duty Marine is unable to become a Navy SEAL.
-In order to undergo Navy SEAL training, you must be a member of the Navy first.
+To undergo Navy SEAL training, you must be a member of the Navy first.

 Does the Marine Corps accept Prior Service?